kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 	field managers even for cases where the defaulting SHOULD result in shared field ownership.
 	This is a pre-existing problem between defaulting and server side apply but is more likely to occur with this enhancement.
-1. listType=map key fields that are defaulted MUST be respected extracting unset value markers from apply configurations.
+1. listType=map key fields that are defaulted MUST be respected when extracting unset value markers from apply configurations.
 That is, a unset marker such as `{keyField1: "x", k8s_io__value: unset}` will be treated as `{keyField1: "x", defaultedKeyField: "defaultValue", k8s_io__value: unset}` to ensure that the field paths are tracked correctly for field management purposes.